10.1 Decentralized Decision Rights

 The firm needs additional metrics for investment rights.

-The two I will cover are return on investment and residual income.
-Return on investment is profit from the capital project or asset divided by the investment for that capital projector asset.
+The two I will cover are (1) return on investment and (2) residual income.
+Return on investment is the profit from the capital project or asset divided by the investment for that capital projector asset.
 Residual Income is the income earned above and beyond the cost of capital.

 Because return on investment is a figure that’s intended for long-term investments, future-year dollar amounts should be discounted back to present value.

 One of the great benefits of return on investment is that it is expressed as a percentage (in decimal form).
 Or cents of profit per dollar invested.
-This makes it imminently comparable across projects, departments, companies, and industries of different size and type.
+This makes it imminently comparable across projects, departments, companies, and industries of different sizes and types.
 Having a common definition of return on investment helps the figure be immediately understood.

 The problem with return on investment is that it can lead managers’ interests to diverge from the interests of the firm.
 If a manager has a relatively high return on investment now, he or she is likely to turn down investments that are below this return on investment.
 Initiating those investments would bring down the managers’ overall return on investment, reducing his or her likelihood of meeting responsibility accounting expectations or incentives.

-The firm might want prefer the manager invest in some of those projects if their return on investment is higher than the firm’s cost of capital rate and the projects are non-exclusive (meaning investing in them does not preclude other worthwhile investments).
+The firm might prefer that the manager invests in some of those projects if their return on investment is higher than the firm’s cost of capital rate and the projects are non-exclusive (meaning investing in them does not preclude other worthwhile investments).
 Using return on investment as a responsibility accounting tool creates this problem.

 Here’s an example.
 Assume the manager has a bonus if his or her department has a return of investment of 17% (the firm’s cost of capital is 12%).
 Currently, his department has a return on investment of 21%.
 The manager is happy because this provides a buffer in case of an unforeseen downturn.